jmikedupont2/Auto-GPT/turbo/docs/setup.md

-# Setting up Auto-GPT Turbo
+# Setting up Turbo

-Auto-GPT Turbo is a fork of the main Auto-GPT project.
+Turbo is a fork of the main Auto-GPT project.

 It is a drop-in replacement for the original, but at this time, it must be installed either by cloning the repository.
 Example installation instructions are below.